 In Georgia, the Southeast Health District & Meadows Regional Medical Center Partner for Health started a “Mommy & Me, Healthy as Can Be!” program.
-They worked to make Tattnall County a breastfeeding friendly community.
+They worked to make Tattnall County a breastfeeding-friendly community.

-Through their efforts, over 50 business are breastfeeding friendly or have adopted policies to enable breastfeeding mothers to feed in peace.
+Through their efforts, over 50 businesses are breastfeeding friendly or have adopted policies to enable breastfeeding mothers to feed in peace.
 The program also improved the relationship between the area WIC program and Meadows Regional Medical Center, ensuring that more families who qualify are referred for WIC program support if needed.

 Improving the shopping experience for WIC participants.

 In Wichita County, Texas, enrollment in the WIC program began to drop.
 WIC staff learned that recipients were frustrated when they shopped because it was difficult to know which food they could buy with their benefits.
 Store staff often did not know either.